(Ivo Welch) Corporate Finance: An Introduction

 - What is the level of the book?

 - It has been used on all levels, from high schools through college through graduate school through PhD classes.
 It has been used in highly-ranked schools (e.g., Harvard, Yale, etc.) and in unranked schools.
 It is definitely suitable for mid-tier schools, both at the graduate and undergraduate levels.
 I do not believe that there is an intrinsic difference between 4th-year undergraduate students, 1st-year MBA students, 1st-year MFE students —or even 1st-year PhD students—when it comes to grasping the basic intuition of finance.

 - What are the biggest advantages of this book?

 - I bought the book.
 Where are the solutions to end-of-chapter problems?

-- The answers are not publicly available.
+- The answers are absolutely not publicly available to non-instructors (must be approved).
 Don't ask.
 The end-of-chapter problems are used as graded homeworks by many instructors.
 (Posting or handing out the answers would invalidate their courses.)
 The in-chapter questions are similar problems with solutions, and syllabus.space has equizzes.
 The instructor's manual is not for sale, not even for $100,000.
 Clear?

 - I want to teach myself.
 Can you please send me the instructor manual?

 - Absolutely not.
 The instructor manual is for instructors, not for students.

 - I bought the book.
 I expect better service.
 I do not understand the example on p.200.
 I demand ...

 - Don't bother.
 I am not your teaching assistant.
 I don't make money off the book, even the printed edition.
 The online edition is free, too.
 I appreciate suggestions that help me improve the student experience, but only if these relate to many students and future readers of my book.
 I can't take care of individuals.
 That is the job of instructors.